Medical views of conversion therapy

 Many health organizations around the world have denounced and criticized efforts to change individuals' sexual orientation and gender identity.
-National health organizations in the United States have stated that there has been no scientific demonstration of conversion therapy's efficacy in the last forty years.
-They found that conversion therapy is ineffective, risky and can be harmful.
+National health organizations in the United States have stated that there has been no scientific demonstration of conversion therapy's efficacy in the last fifty years, finding that conversion therapy is ineffective and potentially harmful.
 Anecdotal claims of cures are counterbalanced by assertions of harm.
-The American Psychiatric Association cautions ethical practitioners under the Hippocratic oath to do no harm and to thus refrain from attempts at conversion therapy.
+The American Psychiatric Association cautions ethical practitioners under the Hippocratic Oath to do no harm and to thus refrain from attempts at conversion therapy.

 Mainstream medical bodies state that conversion therapy can be harmful because it may exploit guilt and anxiety, thereby damaging self-esteem and leading to depression and even suicide.
 There is also concern in the mental health community that the advancement of conversion therapy can cause social harm by disseminating inaccurate views about gender identity, sexual orientation, and the ability of LGBTQ people to lead happy, healthy lives.